rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 You will be delivered up even by parents and brothers and relatives and friends, and some of you they will put to death. ^2116

-You will be hated by all for my name’s sake. ^2117
+You will be hated by all for my name's sake. ^2117

 But not a hair of your head will perish. ^2118